Social distancing with the Optimal Steps Model: Materials and methods

-To pick a scenario, we have a closer look at use case 1, where the social distance is a lower bound for permissible distances.
+{When selecting the scenario, the following aspect should be considered}.
+In use case 1, the social distance is a lower bound for permissible distances.
 In particular, all distances larger than the social distances are accepted.

-One might be tempted to achieve such a behavior by increasing the repulsion between agents up to \lq infinity\rq, that is, to set \textit{the potential height} $h$ and the \textit{personal space width} $w$ to extremely high values.
+One might be tempted to achieve such behavior by increasing the repulsion between agents up to \lq infinity\rq, that is, to set \textit{the potential height} $h$ and the \textit{personal space width} $w$ to extremely high values.

-But there is a problem with this approach: If the potential is too high, agents get stuck, as illustrated in Figure \ref{fig:funnel} with a funnel analogy.
-The funnel represents a bottleneck which agents need to pass to reach their target.
+{Such a procedure can cause the effect of clogging.} If the potential is too high, agents get stuck, as illustrated in Figure \ref{fig:funnel} with a funnel analogy.
+The funnel represents a bottleneck that agents need to pass to reach their target.
 The ball size represents the repulsion between agents.
 If the ball size is small (small repulsion), the balls just fall through the narrowing.
 If the ball size is too large, balls get stuck.
-This effect can be easily observed in test simulations.
-This is why we cannot increase the repulsion at will.
+This effect can be easily observed in test simulations. {We conclude} that we cannot increase the repulsion at will.

 We use the bottleneck scenario depicted in Figure \ref{fig:normalCrowd} with this consideration in mind.
 The bottleneck scenario covers both aspects, density and repulsion.
 We can directly observe what happens if the repulsion is too high.